abatchelor/awellchartedpath/_posts/2017-09-07-Mauidraft.md

 2.
 3. Statistics final, snorkeling, long beach walk
-4. Glass bottomed kayaks, snorkeling at Turtle Bay, Pita Perfect for dinner, shave ice 5.Sunrise at Haleakala, hiking and swimming at waterfalls on the road to Hana 6.
+4. Glass bottomed kayaks, snorkeling at Turtle Bay, Pita Perfect for dinner, shave ice 5.Sunrise at Haleakala, hiking and swimming at Na'ili'ili-haelewaterfalls on the road to Hana 6.
 7.
 8.